-A 2004 Romantic Comedy about the developing relationship between a premed student (Paige Morgan- played by Julia Stiles) and a Danish Prince (Edvard),a playboy who decided to attend college in America in order to party as much as possible.
-Edvard, or "Eddie" orders his chaperone to help him keep his identity quiet, and hides it from his fellow students, including Paige.
+A 2004 Romantic Comedy directed by Martha Coolidge, about the developing relationship between American premed student Paige Morgan (Julia Stiles) and Danish Prince Edvard (Luke Mably), a playboy who decided to attend college in Wisconsin in order to party as much as possible.
+Edvard, or "Eddie", orders his chaperone to help him keep his identity quiet, and hides it from his fellow students, including Paige.
 Despite a rather poor beginning, the two eventually get along, learn from each other, and fall in love.
-However, when Eddie's identity is inevitably revealed, drama ensues due to the clash between Paige's dreams of becoming a doctor and his responsibilities as a crown prince.Despite barely being noticed when it came out, the film has spawned a direct-to-video franchise.
-The Prince and Me 4 came out in 2009.Not to be confused with The Prince And I.
+However, when Eddie's identity is inevitably revealed, drama ensues due to the clash between Paige's dreams of becoming a doctor and his responsibilities as a crown prince.Despite barely being noticed when it came out, the film spawned a Direct-to-Video franchise.
+Sequels include The Prince & Me: The Royal Wedding (2006), The Prince & Me: A Royal Honeymoon (2008), and The Prince & Me: The Elephant Adventure (2009).Not to be confused with The Prince And I.

 This Film Contains Examples Of: